-Is it Just Common Sense?
+Is the DMV Knowledge Test Just Common Sense?

 Some people say the driver’s license written test is just common sense.

 Well, there is no common sense without knowledge.
 And there are no knowledge without studying.

 The best advice is to read your DMV Handbook and know it from beginning to end.
 It may seem overkill to know some of the details, especially those that seem less critical to driving safety, but you can never know too much.

 As an example, there is almost always a question about drinking and driving.
 Your driver’s manual probably has some statistics related to drinking and driving, or the penalties for driving under the influence of alcohol.
 Know your numbers.
 Just in case.

 This doesn’t mean that you should read the manual and just memorize questions and answers.
 To be a good driver and ace the exam, you must have some true knowledge about road signs, pavement markings, signals and state laws.

 The second advice is to practice as much as possible, and in good time before the real test.
 Take your first practice test a couple of weeks before your exam.
 Then take a few tests each day in the weeks that follow.
 Don’t wait until the last minute to soak up knowledge and to make sure you know your stuff.